Ali Salih al-Sa'di: Ramadan Revolution

-There has been considerable academic discussion of allegations from King Hussein of Jordan and others that the Central Intelligence Agency (CIA) (or other U.S. agencies) provided the Ba'athist government with lists of communists and other leftists, who were then arrested or killed by the National Guard under al-Wanadawi's and al-Sa'di's direction.
-Bryan R. Gibson and Hanna Batatu emphasize that the identities of Iraqi Communist Party (ICP) members were publicly known and that the Ba'ath would not have needed to rely on U.S. intelligence to identify them, whereas Nathan J. Citino considers the allegations plausible because the U.S. embassy in Iraq had actually compiled such lists, and because National Guard members involved in the purge received training in the U.S. Between 300 and 5,000 communist sympathizers were killed in street fighting in Baghdad, along with 80 Ba'ath Party members.
+It has long been suspected that the CIA (and other U.S. government agencies) provided the Ba'athist government with lists of communists and other leftists, who were then arrested or killed by the National Guard under al-Wanadawi's and al-Sa'di's direction.
+Gibson emphasizes that the Ba'athists compiled their own lists, citing Bureau of Intelligence and Research reports.
+On the other hand, Citino and Wolfe-Hunnicutt consider the allegations plausible because the U.S. embassy in Iraq had actually compiled such lists, were known to be in contact with the National Guard during the purge, and because National Guard members involved in the purge received training in the U.S. Furthermore, Wolfe-Hunnicutt, citing contemporary U.S. counterinsurgency doctrine, notes that the assertions "would be consistent with American special warfare doctrine" regarding U.S. covert support to anti-communist "Hunter-Killer" teams "seeking the violent overthrow of a communist dominated and supported government", and draws parallels to other CIA operations in which lists of suspected communists were compiled, such as Guatemala in 1954 and Indonesia in 1965-66.
+Between 300 and 5,000 communist sympathizers were killed in street fighting in Baghdad, along with 80 Ba'ath Party members.

-Al-Sa'di was in favor of a radical socialist course, which was not universally accepted in the Iraqi branch of the Baath party.
+Al-Sa'di was in favor of a radical socialist course, which was not universally accepted in the Iraqi branch of the Ba'ath party.
 In the first decade of its existence, it focused on pan-Arab slogans, only vaguely mentioning socialism.
-Such a policy was also opposed by those officers who supported the new government, although they did not belong to the Baath party, but opted for pan-Arabism and the union with Egypt.
+Such a policy was also opposed by those officers who supported the new government, although they did not belong to the Ba'ath party, but opted for pan-Arabism and the union with Egypt.

 Partisan maneuvers and overthrow

-In October 1963, at the all-Arab Sixth Congress (National Congress) of the Baath Party in Damascus, al-Sa'di managed to get founders Michel Aflaq and Salah al-Din al-Bitar voted out of office.
+In October 1963, at the all-Arab Sixth Congress (National Congress) of the Ba'ath Party in Damascus, al-Sa'di managed to get founders Michel Aflaq and Salah al-Din al-Bitar voted out of office.
 On November 11, al-Sa'di and his supporters called an "extraordinary party conference" to expel al-Bakr and other rivals from the party.
 Bakr-loyal Ba'ath officers arrested them, after which on November 13 National Guard members loyal to al-Sa'di bombed targets in Baghdad and rampaged through the capital for five days. al-Bakr summoned President Arif, who as commander-in-chief of the army restored peace and order with the military coup of November 18, 1963.
 Despite having collaborated with al-Bakr to remove al-Sa'di, Arif purged Ba'athists, including al-Bakr, from his new government.